solo-io/kdiag/DEVELOPER_GUIDE.md

 # scrach shell images

-These take a while so need to be pushed manually. to push these, do:
+These take a while to build and seldom change, so need to be pushed manually. to push these, do:

 ```
 # setup qemu user binfmt_misc. needed to build the arm docker image